 Place these settings in the

 The values depend on your Kibana configuration.
-For example, use a URL such as
+For example, use a secure URL such as

 Alternatively, configure the monitoring adapter from System Settings.
 Navigate to Control Panel → Configuration → System Settings and find the X-Pack Monitoring entry in the Search category.
 All the configuration options for the monitoring connector appear there.